Palm Aire Motel (Rem.)

-St. Petersburg, FL Photo and info courtesy Steve/Back on Tack
+St. Petersburg, FL Photo courtesy Steve/Back on Tack

 Two great looking motel marquees (Palm Aire and Sandman)